C (programming language)

 Numerous: AMPL, AWK, csh, C++, C--, C#, Objective-C, D, Go, Java, JavaScript, JS++, Julia, Limbo, LPC, Perl, PHP, Pike, Processing, Python, Rust, Seed7, V (Vlang), Vala, Verilog (HDL),[5] Nim, Zig

-C (pronounced /ˈs/ – like the letter c)[6] is a general-purpose computer programming language.
-It was created in the 1970s by Dennis Ritchie, and remains very widely used and influential.
+C (pronounced /ˈs/ – like the letter c)[6] is a general-purpose programming language.
+It was created in the 1970s by Dennis Ritchie and remains very widely used and influential.
 By design, C's features cleanly reflect the capabilities of the targeted CPUs.
-It has found lasting use in operating systems, device drivers, and protocol stacks, but its use in application software has been decreasing.[7]
+It has found lasting use in operating systems code (especially in kernels[7]), device drivers, and protocol stacks, but its use in application software has been decreasing.[8]
 C is commonly used on computer architectures that range from the largest supercomputers to the smallest microcontrollers and embedded systems.

 C is an imperative procedural language, supporting structured programming, lexical variable scope, and recursion, with a static type system.
 It was designed to be compiled to provide low-level access to memory and language constructs that map efficiently to machine instructions, all with minimal runtime support.
 Despite its low-level capabilities, the language was designed to encourage cross-platform programming.
 A standards-compliant C program written with portability in mind can be compiled for a wide variety of computer platforms and operating systems with few changes to its source code.

-Since 2000, C has consistently ranked among the top two languages in the TIOBE index, a measure of the popularity of programming languages.[13]
+Since 2000, C has consistently ranked among the top four languages in the TIOBE index, a measure of the popularity of programming languages.[13]

 1. ^ a b Prinz, Peter; Crawford, Tony (December 16, 2005).
 C in a Nutshell.
 O'Reilly Media, Inc. p.
 3. ISBN 9780596550714.